Lawyer for contract law during the Corona pandemic

-The rapidly increasing spread of the coronavirus is setting off a multitude of political and social reactions.
-Countries are issuing travel warnings or bans, suppliers are struggling with bottlenecks, and planned events are being cancelled.
-Whether it be the cost of cancelled flights, the acceptance of alternative offers, the reimbursement of fares, we answer the most important questions relating to contract law issues in connection with the coronavirus below.
+The rapidly increasing spread of the coronavirus brings with it a variety of political and social reactions.
+Countries are issuing travel warnings or bans, suppliers are unable to deliver due to shortages and planned events are being cancelled.
+Our experienced contract law lawyers will be happy to assist you with questions regarding flight refunds for cancelled flights, acceptance of alternative offers and ticket price refunds.
+Below you will find the most important questions concerning contract law issues in connection with the corona virus.

 First, we need to know: